phetsims/greenhouse-effect/doc/model.md

 ## MicroPhoton Absorption

 The model describes the interaction between photons and molecules.
 In general, a photon emitter fires a photon at a molecule with which it will or will not interact.
-Whether or not a photon interacts with a given molecule is determined by fundamental aspects of nature.
+Whether a photon interacts with a given molecule is determined by fundamental aspects of nature.

 This model is composed of a photon emitter, photons, and molecules.
 The molecules are modeled with constituent